void

 Dobrý voják Švejk-Slavie, 12.9.1912

-Trento is mentioned by the author in his discussion about the differing degrees of stupidity amongst civilian and military authorities.
-Here expressions like "half-fart", "fart" and "old arse-hole" are used by soldiers when they describe senior officers.
+Trento is mentioned by the author in his discussion about the differing degrees of stupidity among civilian and military authorities.
+Here expressions like "half-fart", "fart" and "old arsehole" are used by soldiers when they describe senior officers.

-In [IV.3] the city is mentioned again in connection with the homosexual Oberst Habermaier who Švejk had heard or read about.
-He had tried to abuse a cadet 12 years ago, in the baths by Adige.
+In [IV.3] the city is mentioned again in connection with the homosexual Oberst Habermaier whom Švejk had heard or read about.
+He had tried to abuse a cadet 12 years ago, in the baths by the Adige.

 Background

-Trento (de.
-Trient) is a city in northern Italy that until 1918 was part of Austria.
+Trento is a city in northern Italy that until 1918 was part of Austria.
 It was one of Austria-Hungary's strongest fortresses, protecting Valle dell'Adige (the Adige valley) against Italy.
-The city was predominantly Italian speaking.
+The city was predominantly Italian-speaking.

 The large garrison was in the year leading up to World War I the home of units from Tyroler Kaiserjäger, fortress artillery, mountain artillery, regular infantry, as well as k.k.
 Landwehr.
 The city and the neighbouring garrisons at Levico and Cavalese housed 16.
 Infanteriebrigade, a unit that mostly consisted of Kaiserjäger but also contained infantry regiments from Bohemia.
 Thus many Czechs would have served in Trento during the years leading up to the outbreak of war.